wincent/command-t/README.txt

       on the screen rather than moving as the number of matches changes during typing.

+                                                *g:CommandTMatchWindowReverse*
+  |g:CommandTMatchWindowReverse|                  boolean (default: 0)

+      When this setting is off (the default) the matches will appear from top to bottom with the topmost being selected.
+Turning it on causes the matches to be reversed so the best match is at the bottom and the initially selected match is the bottom most.
+This may be preferable if you want the best match to appear in a fixed location on the screen but still be near the prompt at the bottom.

 As well as the basic options listed above, there are a number of settings that can be used to override the default key mappings used by Command-T. For example, to set <C-x> as the mapping for cancelling (dismissing) the Command-T